fermyon/developer/content/spin/v3/quickstart.md

 ```

 > The `curl` output may vary based on which language SDK you use.

+You'll also see any logging (stdout/stderr) from the generated code printed to the console where Spin is running.
+For more details, see the [page about running Spin applications](./running-apps.md).

 Congratulations!
 You just created, built and ran your first Spin application!